JuliaKukulies/cream/project_report.md

 ### general extensions

  - add more dataproduct classes (e.g. other climate reanalyses or gridded observation datasets)
+ - more advances search functions in data, e.g. check for and extract for specific datapoints at specific time and location
  - add utilities to information from different datasets
  - sphynx documentation
+ - add package via PyPI (Python Package Index )

 ### methods

-- create timeseries, gif of timesteps
+- create timeseries, animation of consecutive timesteps
+- more time handling utilities, calculate seasonal averages, etc (e.g. combine with some functions of command-line programm **Climate Data Operator**)
 - calculate averages and  handle timesteps
 - calculate wind shear
 - calculate moisture flux convergence